 For information about Graduate School grading, please see the Graduate School website.

-Unlike the previous system that created a separate page/display to let you know that your grades were submitted correctly there is not the same confirmation in the HUB system.
 With HUB, when you are inputting grades via the Grade Roster page you will be working in the “Roster Grade” column.
 This is the “draft” or “working” area for grades.
 You can assign grades to students in this column, even change grades, but they must be officially submitted to become part of the student record.

 When you submit your grades, in the Grade Roster Action box, you need to change the Approval Status of the roster to “Approved” and then click on the “Post” button in the lower right hand corner.
 If there are any problems with the submission you will receive a pop-up warning error, such as “All students in the Grade Roster must be graded before it can be approved” (which is a typical warning).